hyperjumptech/monika/docs/src/pages/guides/status-notification.md

 status-notification "1,2,5,7 * * * *"
 ```

-Notifies every minutes 1, 2, 5 and 7.
+Notifies every minute 1, 2, 5 and 7.
 In other words every xx:01, xx:02, xx:05, xx:07 of every hour.

 ```bash
 status-notification "1-5 * * * *"